StevenLiuWen/sRNN_TSC_Anomaly_Detection/README.md

 and tar each tar.gz file, and move them in to **Data** folder.

 ## 3. Extracting feature
- Download [twostream action recognition model](https://github.com/feichtenhofer/twostreamfusion), then put it into extract_feature folder
+ Download [twostream action recognition model](https://github.com/feichtenhofer/twostreamfusion), then put it into extract_feature folder.
+Please infer the instructions of this model and download pretrained models.
+ Modidy the root in extract_feature/extract_feature_twostream/extract_feature.m run extract_feature.m using MATLAB

 ## 4. Training